MattiaCacciatore/Pacman-game-for-dummies/README.md

 Version 2.0 - Game with ghosts, fruits and pellet.
 Pacman has new fields like score and invulnerability.

-Version 3.0 - Colored maze, scoreboard and direct input.
+Version 3.0 - Colored maze, scoreboard and direct input (you don't have to press Enter after one move everytime).

 Have fun!